szrharrison/szrharrison.github.io/_posts/2017-05-10-accessing-the-dom.markdown

 document.querySelectorAll('[class|="top"]')
 ```

-This will select all elements with a class that starts with the word 'top'
+This will select all elements with a class that starts with the word 'top'.

 ```js
 document.querySelectorAll('[class^="top"]')
 ```
-This will select all elements with a class that starts with the characters 'top'
+This will select all elements with a class that starts with the characters 'top'.

 ```js
 document.querySelectorAll('[class$="test"]')
 ```

+This will select all elements with a class that ends with the characters 'test'.

 ```js
 document.querySelectorAll('[class*="te"]')
 ```
-This will select all elements with a class that contains the characters 'te'
+This will select all elements with a class that contains the characters 'te'.

+With the use of these selectors and the **element** node properties like `parentNode`, it is possible to select any **element** from any other element.
+In practice, this is referred to as **traversing the DOM**.